noorsyyed/doc.axaptaacademy/index.rst

 Axapta Tutorial
 =======================

-.. attention:: ASP.NET 5 beta7 is now available!
-Please see the :doc:`Getting Started <getting-started/index>` instructions for installing the latest version.
+.. attention:: The document is a work in progress.
+Contributions from the community is most welcome.

 .. include:: ../common/stub-overview.txt